pgrandinetti/datascience-coursera/capstone/pitch/capstonePitch.md

   - Building n-grams is a known problem for which there exist ready-to-use packages (we used `tm` and `Rweka`, the more recent `ngrams` is also worth considering)
   - We make prediction based on the occurrence of n-grams, and this prediction is weighted by three factors (more on this in the next slide)
   - We built a SQLite database that is used as **knowledge base**.
 The database is just a few MBs, which is very common even for mobile apps.
-Furthermore, this way we don't need to hold all ngrams in the memory of the device.
-Finally, an optimized SQL query fetches directly from the knowledge base the predictions.
+Furthermore, this way we don't need to hold all ngrams in the RAM memory of the device.
+Finally, an [optimized SQL query](https://github.com/pgrandinetti/datascience-coursera/blob/master/capstone/predictWord.R) fetches the predictions directly from the knowledge base, so there's no need to further process it in R.
+    - The knowledge base contains rows in the format `(ngram, next word, count)`, that are built from the training data.
+The `count` column tells how many time the combination `ngram`+`next word` has occurred.

 More technical details: Example
 ========================================================